 Nongovernmental groups in Burma, where a vast majority of people have no electricity, are now demanding that other Chinese dams planned or under construction in the resource-rich country be also reviewed or shelved.

 Critics say the Myitsone dam would submerge dozens of villages, displace more than 10,000 people, and destroy the ecology of the Irrawaddy, Burma's lifeline and longest waterway.

 The dam is also close to a fault line, which could be hazardous in an earthquake.

-Reported by RFA’s Burmese service.
+Reported by RFA’s Myanmar Service.
 Translated by Khin May Zaw.
 Written in English by Joshua Lipes.